opentutor/opentutor-classifier/opentutor_classifier/README.md

 Any changes made to this repo should be covered by tests.
 To run the existing tests:

 ```
+# NOTE: the first time you run this will take a few minutes
+# because it downloads the 300+MB word2vec file one time
 make test
 ```